1prefix/pow-account/README.md

     participant c as Client
     participant s as Server

-    c ->> c: Generate a hash with N leading zeros c ->> s: Send a request to get an auth token
+    c ->> c: Generate an origin hash for a target hash with N leading zeros c ->> s: Send a request
+    s ->> s: Calculates the target hash

     break Insufficient number of Leading Zeros
         s ->> c: Return an error
     end

-    s ->> s: Saves the timestamp of the request

-    break Too many requests
-        s ->> c: Return an error
-    end

-    s ->> c: Auth Token
+    s ->> c: Send a response
 ```

 *Step 1*.
-A Client generates a Hash that starts with a particular number of zeros.
+A Client generates an origin hash for a target hash that starts with a particular number of zeros.
 The required number of zeros is defined by the Server.
-This Hash represents a User ID.
-This operation is done once and the Hash can be reused for future requests.

 *Step 2*.
-A Client sends the request to get an Auth Token (JWT).
+A Client sends the request to the Server (for instance, to get an Auth Token).

 *Step 3*.
-A Server checks if the sent hash starts with the proper number of leading zeros.
+A Server calculates the target hash and checks if the target hash starts with the proper number of leading zeros.

+*Step 4*.
 If the number is wrong returns an error.

-*Step 3*.
-A Server saves the timestamp of the last request for a particular Hash.

 *Step 5*.
-A Server checks if the last request was made too soon.

-*Step 6*.
-A Server returns the Auth Token.
+A Server returns a response.